MySQL Basic Data Types

 1.1 Differences between floating-point type and DECIMAL

-store exact numeric data values.
+Floating-point type like FLOAT and DOUBLE store approximate numeric data values, while DECIMAL store exact numeric data values.
 Here is an illustrative example:

 mysql> CREATE TABLE mytable(